phpmyadmin/phpmyadmin/doc/config.rst

     The maximum number of database names to be displayed in the main panel's database list.

-.. config:option:: $cfg['MaxNavigationItems']

-    :type: integer
-    :default: 250

-    The number of items that can be displayed on each page of the navigation tree.

 .. config:option:: $cfg['MaxTableList']

     :type: integer